farcasterxyz/docs/docs/learn/architecture/hubs.md

 ### Replication

 Hubs sync using a two-phase process - gossip and diff sync.
 When a Hub receives and stores a message, it immediately gossips it to its peers.
 Gossip is performed using libp2p's gossipsub protocol and is lossy.
 Hubs then periodically select a random peer and perform a diff sync to find dropped messages.
-The diff sync process compares merkle tries of message hashes to efficiently find dropped messages.
+The diff sync process compares merkle trees of message hashes to efficiently find dropped messages.

 ### Consistency